 What is going on?

 Well, it turns out, a lot.
-However, to keep this article brief, we'll summarise.
+However, to keep this article brief, we'll summarize.

 The economy heated up quickly and inflation soared: